PokemonGoF/PokemonGo-Bot/docs/installation.md

     This will reset and makes sure you have no changes made to any code since it will overide it
 3. Rerun the bot `./run.sh`

+note: we do not support windows at this time

 # Manual installation
 ### Protobuf 3 installation